Green Homes Grant

 What measures does the Green Homes Grant cover?

 There are two categories of improvements: primary and secondary measures.
 You are able to apply for a voucher to install one or more of the following ‘primary’ measures:

-- Solid wall insulation, cavity wall insulation, under-floor insulation or roof insulation (including loft, flat roof and room-in-roof) and park home insulation
+- Solid wall insulation, cavity wall insulation, under-floor insulation or roof insulation (including loft, flat roof and room-in-roof) and insulation for park homes

 - Air source heat pump or ground source heat pump

 As long as you are installing one or more ‘primary measures’, you can also use your voucher for one or more improvements on the ‘secondary measures’ list.
 The cost of the secondary measure cannot be greater than the cost of the primary measure:

 - Replacing single glazing with double/triple glazing or installing secondary glazing

 - Upgrading doors (installed before 2002) with energy-efficient replacements